wssimms/gssquared/Docs/DevelopLog.md

   * Such firmware will be loaded like any other ROM image asset.
   * Then we can just distribute the ROMs with the main gs2 source code.

+Instead of putting roms in assets, we have the roms/ directory in the project root.
+So this is where they go.
+They are copied from here into resources/roms and Resources/roms on build-package.

 This will greatly simplify other people building.

 What is distinction between assets and resources?
 Assets is predominately image data; perhaps also sound data eventually.
 Resources are things like ROMs, and other data that is not user-visible.